 This is something you have heard since well before you started driving for good reason.
 Drinking/drugs and driving do not mix.
 It is often impossible for someone who is drunk to have enough focus and command of their motor skills to be able to safely operate a vehicle.

-Drinking takes away your judgement, physical ability and your ability to concentrate; all things you need in order to drive and avoid getting into car accidents.
+Drinking takes away your judgment, physical ability and your ability to concentrate; all things you need in order to drive and avoid getting into car accidents.

-If you have been in a car accident and have questions, contact the experienced accident attorneys at Jax Legal for a free consultation about your case.
+If you have been in a car accident and have questions, contact the experienced accident attorneys at Jax Lawyers for a free consultation about your case.